Liubov Ilyushechkina: 2019–20 season

 Ilyushechkina/Bilodeau made their competitive debut at the 2019 CS Finlandia Trophy.
 Placing third in the short program and second in the free skate, they won the bronze medal, less than a point behind silver medalists Alisa Efimova / Alexander Korovin.
 Describing her return to the ice, Ilyushechkina said she was "nervous but it was exciting."
 For their Grand Prix debut, the team began at 2019 Skate Canada International, where they were fifth.
 At their second Grand Prix, the 2019 Cup of China, they placed second in the short program with their third consecutive short program score of around 68 points, what Ilyushechkina deemed their "lucky 68".
 They were third in the free skate after a number of jump and throw errors, taking the bronze medal overall.
 Bilodeau said "it means a lot to us to have won a medal in only our second Grand Prix together.
 It shows that it was a good decision to come back and to skate together."

 Entering the 2020 Canadian Championships favoured to win the silver medal, Ilyushechkina/Bilodeau placed second in the short program behind defending champions Moore-Towers/Marinaro, and slightly ahead of defending silver medalists Walsh/Michaud.
 Ilyushechkina's underrotation on her triple toe loop was the only program error.
 In the free skate, she underrotated on both side-by-side jumps and fell on both throw jump attempts, dropping them to third place overall.
 Ilyushechkina afterward described it as "one blended set of errors" that left her "very unsatisfied."
 At the 2020 Four Continents Championships, they had several errors in both programs, placing seventh, again behind Walsh/Michaud, who were sixth.
 As a result, Skate Canada assigned Walsh/Michaud to Canada's second pairs berth at the 2020 World Championships.

-On April 16, Bilodeau announced his retirement from the sport.
-Once again, Ilyushechkina will be evaluating her options in coming the months.
+On April 16, Bilodeau announced his retirement from the sport and Ilyushechkina stated she would be evaluating her options in coming the months.
+She would eventually decide to retire from competitive figure skating as well.